 print(line)

-The above technique allows you to continuously input data into the Python Program from the command prompt or IDE.
-All you have to do is press enter for every line/word you wrote to be sent back to the program.
+The above technique allows you to continuously input data into the Python Program from the command prompt or IDE terminal.
+All you have to do is press enter for every line/word you wrote to be sent back to the program, where it will be printed out.

-This technique is a bit tricky, but it’s a pretty useful way of taking input.
-It can accept multiple lines, without the need to enter them in one by one.
-If you press enter, it will submit the data, rather it will simply move to the next line.
+This technique is a bit tricky, but it’s a pretty useful way of taking input. stdin can accept multiple lines, without having to type them all out first.
+If you press enter, Python stdin will return the currently entered data then simply move to the next line, waiting for more input, instead of exiting.

-You can only break out of this loop when the CTRL + D keys are pressed.
-(Some of you may have to use CTRL + Z, depending on your OS setup)
+You can only break out of this infinite input loop by stdin when the CTRL + C keys are pressed.
+(Some of you may have to use CTRL + Z, depending on your OS).

 Alternatively, you can do the following: